davecats/sfoglie/README.md

 notably the possibility to add a wall-normal velocity distribution along the profile chord, which simulates flow control by blowing or suction.
 One missing features compared to XFOIL is the solution of the aerodynamic inverse problem.

+## Usage

+The file documentation.pdf contains a description of the program and usage instruction.
+If you are in a hurry and want to start quickly, just run *main.m* in MATLAB and see the output!